uikit/uikit-site/docs/pages/margin.md

 ### Responsive

-UIkit provides a number of responsive classes to remove margin.
-Basically, they work just like the usual margin remove classes, except that they have suffixes that represent the breakpoint from which they come to effect.
+UIkit provides a number of responsive classes to remove margins.
+Basically, they work just like the usual margin remove classes, except that they have suffixes that represent the breakpoint from which they come into effect.

 | Class                                                        | Description                                   |
 |--------------------------------------------------------------|-----------------------------------------------|